How to Add Embed Video in WordPress?

 Revitalize Your Website – Hire ProCoders’ WordPress Developers for Exceptional Results!

-WordPress’s auto-embed feature is a user-friendly way to embed clips from supported platforms.
-It simplifies the embedding process, requiring only the URL to be pasted into your content.
-Here’s how to use this feature:
+WordPress’s auto-insert feature is a easy way to add video embeds from supported platforms.
+It simplifies the process, all you need to do is paste the URL in your content.
+Here’s how:

-How to Embed a YouTube Video in WordPress (Works with All Supported Platforms)
+How to Embed a YouTube Video in WordPress (Works for all supported platforms)

-• Supported Platforms: WordPress automatically embeds clips from many popular platforms, including YouTube, Vimeo, DailyMotion, and TED.
-For a full list of supported platforms, you can refer to the WordPress Codex.
+• Supported Platforms: WordPress embeds from many popular platforms including YouTube, Vimeo, DailyMotion and TED.
+For full list of supported platforms check the WordPress Codex.

-• Ease of Use: The auto-embed feature is designed to recognize URLs from these platforms and automatically convert them into embedded videos in your posts or pages.
+• Ease of Use: The auto-insert feature recognizes URLs from these platforms and converts them into embedded video in your posts or pages.

 How to Embed a YouTube Video in WordPress

-Step-by-Step Instructions on Embedding with a Simple URL Paste
+Step-by-Step Instructions to Embed with a Simple URL Paste

 • Copy the URL: